bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ```

 #### Write a function, myEvery, that takes in an array and a callback as arguments.
-The function should mimic the behavior of Array.prototype.every.
+The function should mimic the behavior of Array.prototype.every

 ```
 function myEvery(arr, callback) {